Snap-on (SNA) Receives a Buy from Barrington

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Snap-on with a $157.50 average price target, an 8.2% upside from current levels.
-In a report released today, Oppenheimer also assigned a Buy rating to the stock with a $140.00 price target.
+Snap-on has an analyst consensus of Strong Buy, with a price target consensus of $155.00, which is a 5.8% upside from current levels.
+In a report released yesterday, Oppenheimer also maintained a Buy rating on the stock with a price target.

 See today’s analyst top recommended stocks >>